-- · Academic and Professional Integrity for Graduate Students
+- Academic and Professional Integrity for Graduate Students

 - Access to Student Academic Records

 - Alcohol Service (at events sponsored by graduate students and organizations)

 - Bias-Related University Policies

-- Change of Student Status
+- · Change of Student Status

-- · Confidentiality
+- Confidentiality

-- · Consensual Faculty-Student Relationships
+- Consensual Relationships (between Faculty, Staff or Students)

-- Courses & Grades
+- · Courses & Grades

 - Dissenting Votes (at a dissertation defense)

 - Enrollment & Registration

+- Grade Appeals

-- · Interdisciplinary Opportunities
+- Interdisciplinary Opportunities

 - International Travel

 - Leaves (Leave of Absence, Medical Leave of Absence, Involuntary Leave, New Child Leave)

 - Part-Time Employment

 - Probation & Dismissal for Academic Reasons

 - Reinstatement

-- · Residency Requirement
+- Residency Requirement

+- Retake a Course

 - Student Grievance Procedures

 - Time Off

-- · Transfer of Credit
+- Transfer of Credit

-- · Tuition and Fees
+- Tuition and Fees

 - Withdrawal

-Please note that the majority of these policies cover the same topics as quite different versions found elsewhere in the Bulletin or on the university's website but that are applicable only to undergraduate students.
+Please note that the majority of these policies cover the same topics as quite different versions found elsewhere in the Bulletin or on the university's website that are applicable only to undergraduate students.
 Reviewing these documents through the website of the Office of Graduate Studies, Arts & Sciences, is the best way to guarantee access to the relevant policy for graduate students.